andrey-kuprianov/systems-made-simple/_posts/2024-06-24-solarkraft-hybrid-monitors.md

 -----

-We will soon expand this blog post series with the final one, _"The Rise of Model Checker: Verifying Blockchain Monitors In and Near Realtime"_, where we will address these important questions: _"How to verify monitor specs, and what is the verification complexity?"_, as well as _"How to practically check them on the live blockchain?"_ Stay tuned!
+_Updated on 26.06.2024: replaced `Monitor<Trigger|Effect>` with `Monitor<Check|Assert>`_

-_Development of Solarkraft was supported by the [Stellar Development Foundation][] with a generous Activation Award from the [Stellar Community Fund][] of 50,000 USD in XLM._
+Done reading?
+Then proceed to the final post of this blog post series, ["The Rise of Model Checker: Verifying Blockchain Monitors In and Near Realtime"][part5], where we address these important questions: _"How to verify monitor specs, and what is the verification complexity?"_, as well as _"How to practically check them on the live blockchain?"_

 -----

-_Updated on 26.06.2024: replaced `Monitor<Trigger|Effect>` with `Monitor<Check|Assert>`_
+_Development of Solarkraft was supported by the [Stellar Development Foundation][] with a generous Activation Award from the [Stellar Community Fund][] of 50,000 USD in XLM._

 [Solarkraft]: https://github.com/freespek/solarkraft